Shuffle/Shuffle-docs/docs/liquid.md

 * prepend: Adds the specified string to the beginning of another string.
 * random_element: Select a random element from an array.
 * regex_replace: Replaces every occurrence of a regex match in a string with the second argument, e.g. {{ "hello hello!" | regex_replace: "h\w+", "goodbye" }} outputs goodbye goodbye!.
 * remove: Removes every occurrence of the specified substring from a string.
-Removes the elements from an array if the expression is terminated with as_object e.g. {{ .array | remove: '<element>' | as_object }}.
+Removes the elements from an array if the expression is terminated, e.g. {{ .array | remove: '<element>' }}.
 * remove_first: Removes only the first occurrence of the specified substring from a string.
-Removes the element from an array if the expression is terminated with as_object e.g. {{ .array | remove_first: '<element>' | as_object }}.
+Removes the element from an array if the expression is terminated, e.g. {{ .array | remove_first: '<element>' }}.
 * replace: Replaces every occurrence of an argument in a string with the second argument.
 * replace_first: Replaces only the first occurrence of the first argument in a string with the second argument.
 * reverse: Reverses the order of the elements in an array. reverse cannot reverse a string.